Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: Introduction

-where $f$ is the data fidelity term to ensure that the reconstructed image $\mathbf{x}$ is faithful to the given data $\mathbf{b}$, and $r$ is the regularization that may incorporate proper prior information of $\mathbf{x}$.
-The regularization $r(\cdot; \theta)$ (and possibly $f$ also) is realized as a DNN with parameter $\theta$ to be learned.
-The loss function $\mathcal{L}$ is to measure the (averaged) difference between $\xbf_{\theta}$, which is the minimizer of $\phi(\cdot; \bbf,\theta)$, and the given ground truth $\hat{\xbf}$ for every $s$.
-The optimal parameter $\theta$ of $r$ is then obtained by solving the bi-level optimization \eqref{eq:loa}.
-Typically, the actual minimizer $\xbf_{\theta}$ is replaced by the output of an LOA-based DNN (different from the DNN $r$) which mimics an iterative optimization scheme for solving the lower-level minimization in the constraint of \eqref{eq:loa}.
+The training of $\theta$ can be cast as a bi-level optimization that minimizes $(1/N)\cdot \sum_{s=1}^{N} \mathcal{L}(\xbf_{\theta}^{(s)},\hat{\xbf}^{(s)})$ with respect to $\theta$, subject to the constraint \eqref{eq:loa} which is called the lower-level problem.
+However, such bi-level problems are generally very challenging to solve.
+A typical workaround is to approximate the actual minimizer $\xbf_{\theta}$ of \eqref{eq:loa} by the output of a LOA-based DNN (different from the DNN $r$) which mimics an iterative optimization scheme for solving the lower-level minimization in the constraint of \eqref{eq:loa} with a small number of iterations (e.g., 15).
+In this case, the bi-level optimization is effectively a standard optimization as the approximate solution $\xbf_{\theta}$ is explicitly dependent on the parameter $\theta$; and the optimal $\theta$ can be obtained by applying (stochastic) gradient descent based algorithms, such as ADAM \cite{kingma2014adam}, to minimize the total loss function with respect to $\theta$, as in standard deep learning methods.
+Thus the trained LOA can output high-quality image with only a small number of iterations in practice.
+This is the most significant advantage of the deep learning based methods and can greatly reduce computational time in practice.
 LOA is also widely known as the \emph{unrolling method}, as the iteration scheme of the optimization algorithm is ``unrolled'' into multiple blocks of the LOA-based DNN.
-However, despite of their promising performance in practice, existing LOA-based DNNs only superficially resemble the steps of optimization algorithms, and hence they do not really yield a convergent algorithm or correspond to solving any interpretable variational model as the one in the constraint of \eqref{eq:loa}.
+However, despite of their promising performance in practice, a large number of existing LOA-based DNNs only superficially resemble the steps of optimization algorithms, and hence they do not really yield a convergent algorithm or correspond to solving any interpretable variational model as the one in \eqref{eq:loa}.
 As a result, they lack theoretical justifications and convergence guarantees.
+It is worth noting that, although training the parameter $\theta$ in \eqref{eq:loa} is not a bi-level problem with the aforementioned finite-iteration approximation, LOA is not a standalone optimization algorithm neither.
+This is because that a LOA should not only have theoretical convergence guarantee and high empirical performance in solving (1), but also allow efficient training of the network parameter $\theta$ using training data, as in the upper problem of the bi-level formulation.
+This work is aimed at designing such a LOA with provable convergence and iteration complexity for solving \eqref{eq:loa} with any fixed $\theta$, whereas the optimal network parameter $\theta$ is still obtained by ADAM as in standard deep network training.